 For younger visitors, the Little Cub booklet is available for kids ages 3-6.
 It’s very cute!
 Kids only get a big sticker when they complete it, though, so be aware if your child has an older sibling that gets a different badge (that they will then want, of course).

 Yosemite affords plenty of options for water play – perfect when visiting Yosemite with young kids.
 We love playing in the Merced River where the water is shallow.
 One of our favorite spots is near the bridge by the Upper and Lower Pines campgrounds, where the water is calm and and perfect for wading.
 We also love the area by Sentinel Bridge in Cook’s Meadow, as well as a little further down the river toward the park exit.
 There are several shallow areas where cars can pull over to the side of the main park road, and you can walk down to the river area.
-Super fun to play on a hot day.
+Super fun to play on a hot day and especially perfect if you’re visiting Yosemite with toddlers.

 Additionally, we love playing in the water at Mirror Lake (when it has water), as well as at the pool at the top of Lower Yosemite Falls.
 Be aware that both of these will be very cold!